 - If you get help from social services, tell them you are going into hospital.

-- Your State Pension should continue to be paid while you are in hospital but any benefits you receive may be affected.
+- State Pensions should continue to be paid while you are in hospital but any benefits you receive may be affected.
 For more information go to gov.uk

 - Make sure your home is secure.
 You might need to ask someone to look after your pet, water your plants or collect your mail.
 Alternatively, Royal Mail’s Keepsafe service will look after your post for up to two months.